Griefer-gif/idkMod/README.md

 Current Games added:
-The binding of issac
+The binding of issac,
-Borderlands 2
+Borderlands 2,
-Hollow Knight
+Hollow Knight,